psrc/psrc.github.io/_posts/2021-03-11-data-story-collaboration.md

 {% include image.html image=page.images.image6 %}

-The Seattle Times also reported on [home deliveries data](https://www.seattletimes.com/business/retail/2-of-puget-sound-households-received-grocery-delivery-last-year-but-that-was-before-coronavirus-changed-shopping/)We found that In 2019, home deliveries were common and increasing.
+The Seattle Times also reported on [home deliveries data](https://www.seattletimes.com/business/retail/2-of-puget-sound-households-received-grocery-delivery-last-year-but-that-was-before-coronavirus-changed-shopping/).
+We found that in 2019, home deliveries were common and increasing.
 One out of three households received a package on an average weekday.
 Here are some charts we made:

 {% include image.html image=page.images.image4 %}
 {% include image.html image=page.images.image5 %}

 ### New mobility
-Pre-COVID, new mobility was a hot topic.
+Pre-COVID, new mobility (also know as ride-hailing and carsharing, among other new technologies) was a hot topic.
 I'm sure it will come back.

-We found that from 2017 to 2019, the share of regional adults who had ever used a ride-hailing service for travel went up from 24% to 35%.
+We found that from 2017 to 2019, the share of regional adults who had ever used a ride-hailing service for travel **went up from 24% to 35%**.
 The share of Seattle adults who had used a ride-hailing service is substantially higher than the region as a whole.
 From 2017 to 2019, the share of Seattle adults who had ever used a ride-hailing service had increased from from 44% to 55%.
 In other words, over half of Seattle adults had used ride-hailing in 2019.

-People who use ride-hailing and car share services are strikingly different travel behavior than the general Puget Sound population.
-Around 73% of ride-hailing and carsharing users commuted by walking/biking, carpool, or transit.
-In comparison, more than 70% of regional workers use a single-occupancy vehicle (SOV) on their commute.
+People who use ride-hailing and car share services are strikingly different travel behavior than the general Puget Sound population. **Around 73% of ride-hailing and carsharing users commuted by walking/biking, carpool, or transit.** In comparison, more than 70% of regional workers use a single-occupancy vehicle (SOV) on their commute.

-### It was now time for MODEL ESTIMATION
+### Model Estimation
-After a while, we realized that looking at data on one or two dimensions really doesn’t tell the whole story.
+After a while, we realized that looking at data on one or two dimensions really doesn't tell the whole story.
 We wanted to be able control for multiple factors to determine what variables had the strongest correlation with different behaviors.
 We estimated models to find the impact of different behaviors.
-Some of code to [estimate model is up here on Github](https://github.com/psrc/data-science/tree/master/HHSurvey).
+Some of code to [estimate models is up here on Github](https://github.com/psrc/data-science/tree/master/HHSurvey).

+The models looked at questions like:

 * Do people who telework on a given day travel less? **(Yes)**
 * Do people who live in places with pro-growth policies experience less residential displacement? **(Yes)**
-* Do people who get home deliveries make fewer shopping trips on an average weekday? **(Not that we could observe).)**
+* Do people who get home deliveries make fewer shopping trips on an average weekday? **(Not that we could observe).**

 ### Let's do this again sometime!

-I hope we can form more working groups to build pathways from raw data to urban planning meaning.
+I hope we can form more working groups to **build pathways from raw data through statistics to urban planning meaning**.
 Data people tend to be introverts and often want to stay in their data corner by themselves.
 But when we work together our code improves, our statistical analysis has more rigor, and we are more useful to the planning process.